senaite/senaite.ast/docs/index.rst

 list of available AST Panels for selection with those that fit better with the identified microorganism(s).

-Resistance analyses are qualitative and the supported results are: [R]esistant, [S]ensible, [+] positive and [-] negative.
+Resistance analyses are qualitative and the supported results are in accordance with the `new definitions of susceptibility testing categories by EUCAST 2019`_:

+- S: Susceptible, standard dosing regimen
+- I: Susceptible, increased exposure
+- R: Resistant

 Although user can configure AST Panels for the automatic addition of analyses for the capture of diameter of the zone of inhibition, the system does not automatically calculate the qualitative results based on the diameter of zone and the minimum inhibitory concentrations (MICs).
+However, system can infere the susceptibility testing category automatically based on pre-defined Breakpoints Tables, along with the diameter of the inhibitory zone.

 Once installed, this add-on allows the laboratory to:

 * Maintain microorganisms (via `senaite.microorganism`_)
 * Maintain antibiotics and antibiotic classes (via `senaite.abx`_)
 * Maintain pre-defined AST Panels
+* Maintain pre-defined Breakpoints Tables
 * Analysis for the identification of microorganisms
 * Assignment of pre-defined AST Panels to a sample
 * Sample-level customization of AST Panel
 * Selective reporting of resistance results
+* Support for and selective reporting of extrapolated antibiotics

 This documentation is divided in different parts.
 We recommend that you get started with :doc:`installation` and then head over to the :doc:`quickstart`.